Dec 1, 2020

 For every year you hire just one full-time virtual assistant, you can save as much as $60,000.

 At Virtudesk, we make sure that our virtual assistants are rigorously trained.
-Not only do we require our virtual assistants to have call center and corporate level experience, but we train them on our company owned online academy, Virtudesk Academy, where they are trained to proficiency on many of the industry’s top CRMs, platforms, business best practices, and more.
+Not only do we require our virtual assistants to have call center and corporate level experience, but we train them on our company-owned online academy, Virtudesk Academy, where they are trained to be proficient on many of the industry’s top CRMs, platforms, business best practices, and more.

 We also use platforms like Timedly, to monitor progress.
 As a client, you can monitor what tasks your virtual assistant completes, and how much time it took to complete each task.